How to use outpainting to extend images

 Failure example of Stable Diffusion outpainting

-To illustrate the importance of modeling long range information, let’s outpaint the following complex street scene.
+To illustrate the importance of modeling long-range information, let’s outpaint the following complex street scene.

-Using the above method to expand the right hand side, we get this image:
+Using the above method to expand the right-hand side, we get this image:

 MAT outpainting

-MAT outpainting is not only faster, but gives better results.
+MAT outpainting is not only faster but gives better results.
 See the image below extended by MAT.
 It’s not perfect, but much better.

 Go to Stable Diffusion Mat Outpainting to use MAT.
 The GUI only allows you to generate a square image.
 You can generate a larger square image and crop it to landscape size.
 Scale is the scaling applied on the uploaded image before outpainting.
-I set scale to 1 in the above image and set the output size to 768 so that it outpaints a 512×768 image to 768×768, extending the left and right sides.
+I set the scale to 1 in the above image and set the output size to 768 so that it outpaints a 512×768 image to 768×768, extending the left and right sides.

 MAT also worked quite well with our example.
 Below is the image outpainted laterally.